fabioformosa/quartz-manager/README.md

 ## HOW TO RUN YOUR SCHEDULED JOB
-By default, quartz-manager-web executes the dummy job that logs "hello world!".
+By default, `quartz-manager-web-showcase` executes the dummy job that logs "hello world!".
 Replace the dummy job (class: `it.fabioformosa.quartzmanager.jobs.SampleJob`) with yours.
 Follow these steps:

 1. Extend the super class `it.fabioformosa.quartzmanager.jobs.AbstractLoggingJob`